Learn how to use the OpenShift Do (

 odo) command line tool to build and deploy applications on OpenShift.

 ododeveloper tool abstracts deployment tasks

 - OpenShift Web Console’s Developer Perspective

 - Automatic OpenShift Builds for iterative development

 Odo is a developer-centric tool for building and running software on OpenShift.
 Odo streamlines common build and deployment tasks to let you focus on your application’s source code.
-You can use odo to reduce the cognitive load and rote steps of building components, linking them together, and routing traffic to them on the OpenShift Container Platform.
+You can use odo to reduce the cognitive load and rote steps that are typically involved when working on complex applications built using a mixed stack of component solutions.

 This OpenShift cluster will self-destruct in one hour.

 Congratulations!
 You just learned the basics of using the